 NEWS PROVIDED BYHome Educators Association of Virginia

-Happening June 9, 10, and 11 at the Greater Richmond Convention Center, the Virginia Homeschool Convention will offer hands-on workshops and presentations for registered attendees as well as free workshops that do not require pre-registration.
-Free public workshops include "How-To-Begin Homeschooling" on Thursday, June 9, from noon to 5 p.m.
-A Spanish-language workshop will be included, with Spanish-speaking guides onsite.
-Participants of the free workshops may stay for shopping opportunities that will offer materials for homeschooling families, including books, curricula, games, puzzles, kits, and hands-on activities for students of all ages.
+Participants of the free workshops may also stay free for shopping opportunities that will offer materials for homeschooling families, including books, curricula, games, puzzles, kits, and hands-on activities for students of all ages.

-First-time parents of preschoolers aged four and under may attend all convention activities and events at no cost (with online pre-registration).
+First-time parents of preschoolers aged four and under may attend all convention activities and events at no cost.

-On June 9, the convention will also feature an all-day special needs conference—included with convention registration—with its own breakout workshop sessions, resource fair, roundtable discussions, and keynote speaker.
+On June 8, the convention also features an all-day special needs conference—included with convention registration—with its own keynote, workshop sessions, and resource fair.

-The convention also features programs for children and teens, career resources for college students, and workshops for parents.
-Non-homeschooling grandparents, as well as first-time pastors and non-homeschooling pastors, receive free registration.
+The convention also features programs for children and teens, a college and career fair, and workshops for parents.
+Non-homeschooling grandparents, as well as first-time pastors and non-homeschooling pastors, receive free registration. heav.org/convention

 SOURCE Home Educators Association of Virginia (HEAV)